 We have a mid-week Bible study on Wednesday mornings at 10 am.
 We also gather on Wednesday evenings in the seasons of Advent and Lent.
 Additionally, there is a “dinner-out” group that meets regularly to discuss the intersection of our faith life and current events in our society and world.

 Vacation Bible School

 Each July we offer a one-week Vacation Bible Experience for children ages 3 and older.
 This program is geared both toward children of our congregation and of the wider community.
 With over 90 children and youth, and 40 adult leaders it is our biggest communal undertaking of the year.
+The program is offered free of charge to participants.
 Our next VBS will be July 8-12.
 2019; please contact the church office for information on registration.

 Jesus in his great commission said,